There are many different types of abuse; all result in behaviour towards a person that deliberately causes, or intends to cause them harm.

 - work colleagues

 You can read about the different kinds of abuse below.
 Please note that the examples given are not based on Barnsley cases.
+You can also read about how to recognise abuse.

 Someone may harm you by: